joaomelo/attache/README.md

 ## Locally

 You can deploy the serverless functions to Firebase from your local machine.
-To do that, execute `npm run prod:local:deploy`.
+To do that, execute `npm run deploy:local`.

 This command will take advantage of the same `.env` file used for development and the Firebase project configuration.